Evelyn-ZYW/Evelyn-ZYW/README.md

-👋 Hi, I’m Evelyn, a frontend developer who uses React.
+👋 Hi, I’m Evelyn, a frontend developer with experience in React.

 👀 I’m interested in cross-platform app development and modern ui/ux design.